MichaelEPope/nsrestlet/readme.md

 1. [Read this tutorial](./TUTORIAL.md).
 It contains instructions on how to set up your Netsuite environment for OAuth or NLAuth.

 2. [Install Node.JS](https://nodejs.org).
-This module should work with any version that isn't too old.
+This module should work with any version that isn't too old (I test on Node.JS version 6 and it works fine).

 3. Open the command line and change your directory (using `````cd`````) to your project.